RainCandyTech/FPArchiveIndex/README.md

 ### Introduction
 This is an Embedded version of PPAPI Flash Player for ZhongCheng's Flash Center Application.
 Only 32-bit version is available.
 ### Tech Specs
-It refuses to play any flash content outside the Flash Center application.</br></br>
+It refuses to play any flash contents outside the Flash Center application.</br></br>
 ### Available Archives
 |Date|Version|
 |:---|:----:|